TomasBeranek/but-ija-project/readme.txt

 path between shelves with the goods and the dispensing point.
 Each order has assigned a single cart.
 An order can be specified in order.json file or GUI of a simulation.
-The simulation supports interactive interventions like - closing an alley, adding an order and setting or changing the speed of the simulation.
+The simulation supports interactive interventions like - closing an alley, adding an order and changing the speed or the time of the simulation.
 The system is fully customizable, a user can define a custom floor plan, orders and goods.
 The system consists of:
   -- dispensing point